 - As you inhale, lower the legs back toward the mat, keeping your feet slightly above the ground itself as if hovering above it.

-- Repeat this movement six to eight times before lowering your feet back to the ground.
+- Repeat this movement 6 to 8 times before lowering your feet back to the ground.

 - Switch to your left side and repeat.